Eric Fletcher (rugby): Richmond Rovers

 Fletcher had not played for over a year before he appeared in Richmond Rovers rugby league's senior side on 14 July 1934 against Newton Rangers.
 The match was played at Carlaw Park on the number 1 field.
 He played at centre and played well over all but made a mess of a try when he knocked on whilst attempting to pick the ball up on the try line with “no opponents within 20 yards”.
 The New Zealand Herald said he “showed promise as second five-eighths for Richmond and when settled down he should be very prominent.
 He showed on the few occasions he got the ball on attack that he can seize an opening quickly and run his supports into good positions”.
 On 18 July his registration with rugby league was confirmed with it reported “Mount Eden to Richmond” which was likely the suburb he was living in.
 In a 13–10 win over Marist Old Boys the following weekend he was said to be “prominent on attack”.
 Then after the game against City Rovers on 4 August the Auckland Star said he protected Jack Satherley at full-back well and he “has the makings of a fine player”.
 On 18 August in the first round of the Roope Rooster competition he scored 2 tries in a 26–5 win over Devonport United.
 He was said to be “settling down to the game well and is a most promising young player, who should go far in the code.
 He shows cleverness and good anticipation on attack, while being sound on defence”.
 He scored a try in their 20–13 Roope Rooster final win over Marist at Carlaw Park.
 On 29 September he played for Richmond against the touring Western Suburbs side who had recently won the New South Wales competition.
 Richmond upset them 18–16 before a crowd of 15,000 at Carlaw Park with Fletcher kicking 2 conversions.
 Fletcher was opposite Stan Tancred, the Western Suburbs centre.
 With Richmond trailing 13–8 he cross kicked and it beat Hines with O’Neil getting to the ball and scoring wide out.
 With Fletcher goaling from near the touchline to tie the scores.
 He then converted Roy Powell's try to make the score 18–13 with Richmond hanging on for the win.
 It was said afterwards that he was “steady at centre but did not appear to get a good service of the ball”.
-A week later Richmond played Western Suburbs for a second time and one again won by 10 points to 3 before 13,000 spectators at Carlaw Park.
+A week later Richmond played Western Suburbs for a second time and once again won by 10 points to 3 before 13,000 spectators at Carlaw Park.
 Fletcher missed a conversion and penalty but was said to have been “good at centre, and while varying his methods, was sound on defence”.
 While the Herald said he “was one of the best Richmond backs, his tackling again being splendid.
 His final match of the season was for Richmond against Newton Rangers in the Stormont Shield champion of champions match.
 Richmond won easily by 21 points to 5 with “Fletcher, Prentice, and Powell making the play neatly as inside backs”.
 By winning the match Richmond had created history by become the first team in Auckland senior rugby league to win the Fox Memorial Shield, Roope Rooster, and Stormont Shield in the same season.
 Fletcher was originally selected to play in an Auckland Colts side to play against Tamaki (Auckland Māori) on 20 October but he was not in the match day side.